Dylan-Standen/Estimating-the-Volume-of-an-n-sphere-using-Monte-carlo-methods/README.md

 The main aim of this project was to quickly form a Monte carlo estimator for the volume of an n-sphere.
 This is something I had done during my degree in my mandatory computational physics course.
 However, I had lost the code.
 So, I thought it would be a good exercise to code another one quickly in Jupyter.
 In this read-me I'll also go over the theory behind the code.

 The theory is rather simple.
 We take $N$ random vectors $\boldsymbol{X}$ which are uniformly distributed within the interval $[-1,1]^n$, where $n$ is the dimension of the cube.
-We then find all the points that lay inside our sphere by demanding:
+We then find all the vectors that lay inside our sphere by demanding:

 $$S^n_{\text{estimate}} = \set{ X = (X_1, \cdots, X_n) | \sum_{i = 1}^n X^2_i \leq 1 }$$